 The second life of GMC's

 My name is Jaap Schröder, married to Yvonne Zoomers and father of Teun, Noor and Siem.
-In my professional life I'm a researcher of Wageningen University and Research Centre (WUR), The Netherlands, working at the interface of agriculture, environment and nature.
+I have an agronomical background and am involved in research at the interface of agriculture, environment and nature.
 With some fantasy this can explain why bee keeping and badger (Meles meles L.) watching are two of my favourite hobbies.
 There does not seem to be any logic, however, in my addiction to GMC CCKW's, unless you believe in reincarnation (As a matter of fact, this white guy happens to be extremely fond of female R&B bands and that Afro americans were indeed over-represented in the CCKW drivers population during WW2, so.....why not).
 Let's first try to explain things in a more down to earth way by going back to my childhood.
 Born in 1957 I could just see the tail of the GMC era, as GMC's were still quite common in the early 1960s.
 My parental home was situated at the edge of a village square where the annual fair took place every second weekend of August.
 In the 1960s it took several days to erect and to break down the various installations of the fair.
 Therefore, I could spend many of my summer holiday hours amidst the constructions of showmen and their trucks.
 Two of these trucks had impressive fenders.
 The head lights were protected by quarter round grids which were welded to a central rectangular brush guard.
 These trucks belonged to 'The Spider' (see picture), a simple merry-go-round with metal sheet rockets that had the moon as their ambitious destination, which was completely lunatic as we all knew for sure in those days.
 One of the trucks conveyed the motor, the hydraulics and the turn table of the merry-go-round, the other the floor panels, fences and wooden wedges.
 The first one pulled a trailer with the booms and rockets, the other pulled a two axle caravan.
 Every year I looked forward to the return of these trucks without knowing that they were GMC's of the CCKW type.
 This was probably due to the confusing 'Ford Diesel logo's attached to their brush guards.
 Many years later I realized that the thirsty Chevrolet '270' engines had been replaced by diesels from Ford (more recently I was told the owners attached the Ford logo without ever substituting the original engine, though).
 Anyhow, my efforts to obtain photographs of these two GMC's is described elsewhere on this site.